 - hinging in the hips

 - then stretch out the hamstrings

-Take care and bye-bye
+Take care, and good-bye

 Rick Kaselj, MS